component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 ### Task

 Create a components that renders a link.
-Link should be rendered using base text style.
 Link should have a hover state with a different color.

-**Hint:** Use `&` to refer to a component class name.
+**Hint:** [Use `&`](https://www.styled-components.com/docs/api#supported-css) to refer to a component class name.

 #### Bonus

 Add a variation that renders text using the base color (hover should be the same as in the default variation).
-Prop is used to change a variation.
+[Prop is used](https://www.styled-components.com/docs/basics#adapting-based-on-props) to change a variation.

 ### If you’re stuck